 ArrowMark Partners: ArrowMark Partners (ArrowMark), which is registered with the SEC as ArrowMark Colorado Holdings, LLC, is located at 100 Fillmore Street, Suite 325, Denver, Colorado 80206 and serves as a Sub-Adviser to the Small Cap Growth Fund.
 A team of investment professionals manages the portion of the Small Cap Growth Fund's assets allocated to ArrowMark.
 Chad Meade and Brian Schaub joined ArrowMark in May 2013 and serve as Co-Portfolio Managers for ArrowMark's Small Cap Growth and Small/Mid Cap strategies.
 Mr. Meade, Portfolio Manager, joined ArrowMark Partners in May 2013.
 Mr. Meade serves as the Co-Portfolio Manager of the Meridian Growth Fund (September 2013-Present) and the Meridian Small Cap Growth Fund (December 2013-Present).
 Prior to joining ArrowMark, Mr. Meade served as the Co-Portfolio Manager and Executive Vice President of Janus Triton Fund (July 2006-May 2013) and the Janus Venture Fund (July 2010-May 2013).
 Mr. Schaub, Portfolio Manager, joined ArrowMark in May 2013.
-Mr. Schaub served as the Co-Portfolio Manager and the Meridian Small Cap Growth Fund (September 2013-Present) and the Meridian Growth Fund (December 2013-Present).
-Prior to joining ArrowMark, Mr. Meade served as the Co-Portfolio Manager and Executive Vice President of Janus Triton Fund (July 2016-May 2013) and the Janus Venture Fund (July 2010-May 2013).
-Mr. Schaub served as the Co-Portfolio Manager and Executive Vice President of Janus Triton Fund the Meridian Small Cap Growth Fund (December 2013-Present).
-Prior to joining ArrowMark, Mr. Schaub served as the Co-Portfolio Manager and Executive Vice President of Janus Triton Fund (July 2006-May 2013) and the Janus Venture Fund (July 2006-May 2013).
+Mr. Schaub serves as the Co-Portfolio Manager of the Meridian Growth Fund (September 2013-Present) and the Meridian Small Cap Growth Fund (December 2013-Present).
+Prior to joining ArrowMark, Mr. Schaub served as the Co-Portfolio Manager and Executive Vice President of Janus Triton Fund (July 2006-May 2013) and the Janus Venture Fund (July 2010-May 2013).